 Plans for the recently-announced VPN ban vary from this strategy, however.
 The new method is to block VPNs at the ISP level.
 To implement, the government has ordered the three largest state-owned telecoms (China Mobile, China Unicom, and China Telecom) to block access to any sites offering VPN services or other related tools (Sunday Yokubaitis, President of Golden Frog, makers of VyprVPN; Liz Kintzele, VP of Sales & Director of Marketing).

 NordVPN – When it comes to China, nothing is ever certain, and that’s the approach we took from the get-go.
-It’s not yet clear how the Chinese government is going to implement the ban from the technical point of view (Jodi Myers, PR/Marketing, NordVPN).
+It’s not yet clear how the Chinese government is going to implement the ban from a technical point of view (Jodi Myers, PR/Marketing, NordVPN).

 ExpressVPN – Censors have a number of tools at their disposal, including blocking IP addresses, blocking a combination of IP addresses and ports, and DNS poisoning.
 As an established VPN provider, we have both the resources and the experience necessary to counter these tactics and mitigate their impact, and we are able to invest in preemptive measures to keep our services accessible and secure.
 This is how ExpressVPN has consistently managed to maintain a reliable level of service for our customers in spite of challenges over our eight-year history.
 (Harold Li, Vice President, Express VPN International Ltd).

 What do you think will happen in 2018?

 VyprVPN – While I can’t say with certainty the VPN ban will go into effect – there’s been a lot of backlash against the recent actions of the Chinese government, and particularly Apple’s compliance with their regulations which will hopefully perpetuate change – I do believe censorship will continue to increase within the country.
 If not a full-on VPN ban, I think we’re in for more aggressive blocking tactics from the government and an increased crackdown on the distribution of these tools.